 Biochemistry & Molecular Biology Program

-Our interdisciplinary program in biochemistry and molecular biology (BMB) prepares you for graduate school, professional school, or a technical career in the field.
-The curriculum is drawn from the Departments of Biology and Chemistry, with emphasis on cellular biology, genetics, and biochemistry.
+Cornell’s interdisciplinary program in biochemistry and molecular biology (BMB) is designed to prepare you for graduate school, professional school, or a technical career in the field.
+The curriculum is drawn from the departments of biology and chemistry, with an emphasis on cellular biology, genetics, and biochemistry.
 This type of combined major is offered by few undergraduate institutions.

-We give special attention to helping you develop excellent laboratory skills, and Cornell's One Course At A Time curriculum gives us a great deal of flexibility in how we integrate laboratory and classroom learning.
-In genetics lab, for example, you aren't simply given tasks to perform, but are given the responsibility to choose a problem, design an experiment, analyze the data, and present the results.
+Special attention is given to developing excellent laboratory skills, and Cornell's One Course At A Time curriculum gives professors a great deal of flexibility in how they integrate laboratory and classroom learning.
+In genetics lab, for example, you are not simply given tasks to perform, but you take on the responsibility to choose a problem, design an experiment, analyze the data, and present the results.